 10. Pinterest is #1 for mobile social media, with 64% of referral traffic being driven by smartphones and tablets.

 Pinterest mobile statistics show that the app is leading the race when it comes to mobile social media use.
 No other social media network comes even close to 64% of mobile referral traffic that Pinterest has.

-11. Pinterest is the 5th most popular mobile social networking app in the US with 56.92M US users.
+11. Pinterest is the 5th most popular mobile social networking app in the US, with 66.88 million US users.

-The list of the most popular social media platforms in the US has not changed for a while.
-Data from July of 2018 shows that Facebook is the most popular mobile social app with close to 170 million monthly users.
-Instagram statistics show that this network is right behind Facebook with 115 million users.
-The last mobile app above 100 million monthly users on the list is Facebook Messenger.
+The list of the most popular mobile social media platforms in the US has not changed for a while.
+The data released by Statista in September 2020 showed Facebook as the most popular mobile social app.
+It has close to 170 million monthly users.

 12. 80% of new signups on Pinterest are from outside the US.